Wayfair is taking up to 65% off during the Home Renovation Sale

 While the company is known for deals that range from everyday discounts to flash sales on select categories, it’s now marking down all the items you need for a major switch-up by up to 65%.
 All the discounts are applied automatically to your cart; you don’t need to type in any codes to save money.
 We’ve gone through to find some of the best deals on sale items from a farmhouse sink to a new reading light, all of which have a 4.5-star rating or more.

-A quick, inexpensive way to give the exterior of your house a facelift?
+A quick, inexpensive way to give the exterior of your house a face-lift?
 Swap out the light fixtures.
-These modern farmhouse lanterns have clean lines and can be used indoors, too.
+These modern farmhouse lanterns have clean lines and can be used indoors too.

 WFX Utility Storage Cabinet ($229.99, originally $399.99; wayfair.com)